smaria/sailing-robot-cape/README.md

 - GPS1 and SDA signal overlap near the solder jumper!!
-- power supply should be switched to a switching power supply, since linear regulators heat up too much (and loose a high amount of energy in the process)
+- power supply should be switched to a switching power supply, since linear regulators heat up too much (and loose a high amount of energy in the process) in this process the servo motors power supply is separated from the BBB power
 - power supply needs a bit wider/better spacing